blakebyer/PRS_Combinations/README.md

 ### Input
 Your input must contain two separate files:
 1. Tab-separated values (.tsv) file which is an output of the PRSKB.
-See the Examples branch for an example.
+See [an example](Examples/PRSKB).
 2. Comma-separated values (.csv) file which contains demographics information from patient data.
-See the Examples branch for an example.
+See [an example](Examples/).

 ### Output
 The standard output is a single comma-separated values (.csv) file, but you may choose from the following outputs: